• Skip to main content

 Elevated Cabins, MJ Cabins, Yazoo City

 Located on the Mississippi Blues Trail, the cozy MJ Cabins are on the shores of Wolf Lake.
 They provide opportunities to connect with nature by hiking and kayaking.
-Cabins come with two queen beds, a full kitchen, fire pit, and kayak rentals.
+Cabins come with two queen beds, a full kitchen, a fire pit, and kayak rentals.

 North Carolina